 It is a perfect island for relax for a day and spend time surrounded by a nature still preserved.
 It should be noted that Pulau Ubin is the last place in Singapore with a natural rocky coastline.

-All other islands are being massively transformed as part of the land reclamation plan to gain land from the sea.
-A project was also planned for Island Ubin, currently on hold until absolutely necessary to be expanded.
-But with the expansion of galloping urbanism, Island Ubin should unfortunately not be an exception and see its landscape radically change if these central reservations were to be developed.
+All the other islands are undergoing massive transformation as part of land reclamation projects to gain ground from the sea.
+A project was even planned for Pulau Ubin, currently on hold until expansion becomes absolutely necessary.
+But with rampant urban sprawl, Pulau Ubin will unfortunately likely be no exception and its landscape will be radically altered if these reclaimed lands are developed.

-For the record, I had roughly spotted the bus I was supposed to take for the return, but I was a little confused about the direction of the circuits.
-Arriving at the stop that I think is the right one, I look at the bus numbers while waiting.
+As an aside, I had roughly figured out which bus I needed to take back, but I was a bit confused about the route.
+Arriving at what I thought was the right stop, I glanced at the bus numbers while I waited.

-A gentleman getting off a bus just now saw me in a bit of a "trouble" and gave me some information straight away, and for some reason I don't know, gave me his card straight away.
-EZ Link (rechargeable card for using public transport) in which there were some credits left.
-So I was able to get in for free by having the right bus number.
-I barely had time to thank him before I jumped on the bus in question.
+A man getting off a bus just then saw me looking a bit lost and immediately gave me directions.
+For some reason, he even gave me his EZ Link card (a rechargeable card for public transport) which still had some credit on it.
+So I was able to get on for free, having the right bus number.
+I barely had time to thank him before I jumped on the bus.

-This confirmed my impression from the trip that Singaporeans had become less "cold" in a few years, because other people had helped us earlier when we went to the Southern Ridges.
+This confirmed my impression from the trip that Singaporeans had become less "cold" in a few years, as other people had helped us earlier when we were heading to the Southern Ridges.

 How to get to Pulau Ubin